 Why Women & Gender Studies?

 The Department of Women & Gender Studies offers interdisciplinary perspectives on the past and current status of women around the world and offers students the opportunity to learn about new and old formations of gender and its intersections with sexuality, race, class, nationality, religion, and age.
 Questions are addressed within the context of a transnational world and from perspectives as diverse as history, sociology, political science, linguistics, economics, anthropology, literary and cultural studies, philosophy, science, religion, and the arts.
 The Department offers a B.A. degree in Women & Gender Studies, with an Honors Degree option, and minors in Women & Gender Studies, Sexualities & Gender Studies, Women in Religion, and Domestic Violence Prevention & Services (DVPS).
 Each minor carries 18 credits.
-Majors may also choose to complete a concentration in Domestic Violence Prevention & Services or in Women in Global Perspective.
+Majors may also choose to complete a concentration in Domestic Violence Prevention & Services.
 Interdepartmental and double majors are also another option.
 In addition, internships are available, providing students with the opportunity to integrate what they have learned in the classroom with practical competencies that can only be gained from actual experience.

 The mission of the Department of Women & Gender Studies as a multidisciplinary department is to produce and disseminate knowledge about women and gender that utilizes interdisciplinary approaches to learning that engage faculty, students, and staff as well as the community at large.
 We strive for excellence through teaching, scholarship, cultural events, and public engagement, anchoring our work in core principles of diversity, social justice, and inclusion in a globally connected world.